 “More noticeable was the fact that the women were out and about and not wearing any sort of traditional headscarf.”

-Everyone settled in and found their respective “beds” – the group would be sleeping in the same room tonight, as is customary in these parts.
+Later on that night, everyone settled in and found their respective “beds” – the group would be sleeping in the same room tonight, as is customary in these parts

 Ghulkin shares its name with the Ghulkin Glacier, which was just above the village.